Solec-Zdrój

+History

 First documented mentions of Solec come from the first half of the 14th century, and its name comes from salt deposits, which were discovered in the area of the village.
 By the 15th century, it already was the seat of a Roman Catholic parish, which included six other villages.
 In the early 16th century, Solec, which had been property of the Tarnowski family, was purchased by the Zborowski family.
 In the same period, the village was burned to the ground in a Crimean Tatar raid of Lesser Poland, and its residents were either murdered or kidnapped.
 Solec slowly recovered, to be ransacked and burned again in the catastrophic Swedish invasion of Poland.
 After Swedish wars, the village ceased to exist for some time.